-Therefore, it is recommended to Executive to approve the in principal procurement strategy set out in the Procurement Business case for the migration of the Councils energy buying strategy from the current framework provider (CCS - Crown Commercial Service) to the Laser framework.
-And enable the officer team to engage in negotiations with providers to bring forward this change,
+Therefore, it was recommended to Executive to approve the in principle procurement strategy set out in the Procurement Business case for the migration of the Councils energy buying strategy from the current framework provider (CCS - Crown Commercial Service) to the Laser framework.
+To enable the officer team to engage in negotiations with providers to bring forward this change.